 Thanks to the efforts of your association leadership, SkyWest pilots now have the opportunity to buy Pilot Group Disability insurance.
-The voluntary coverage will provide additional protection in specific tax-free amounts described in your enrollment materials of up to 2/3's the earnings you report until age 65 retirement.
+The voluntary coverage will provide additional protection in specific tax free amounts described in your enrollment materials of up to 2/3's the earnings you report until age 65 retirement.

 The following explanation of Pilot Disability Loss of Medical License Insurance is written anonymously by a fellow commercial pilot to help understand the coverage and its necessity for professional pilots.
-He actually became disabled due to a medical licensing issue and knows firsthand the difficulty FAA Medical Licensing presents.
+He actually became disabled due to a medical licensing issue and knows first hand the difficulty FAA Medical Licensing presents.

 Have you ever thought about what you would do if you suddenly stopped receiving a paycheck?
 Would you have money to pay for the things you need?
-If so, how long?
-What is the number of months, before you run out of cash and begin defaulting on your debts?
+If so, for how long?
+What is the number of months, before you would run out of cash and begin defaulting on your debts?
 Would it complicate things if you were told that there was no timeline for receiving a paycheck again?
 Or what if you were told that your career was over?
 That it was time to move on and begin a new one.
 Where would you find work?
 How long would it take to find work?
-Would it pay as much as you're making now?
+Would it pay as much as your making now?
 Would you need re-training?
 If you did need it, would you have enough money for that training?
-That rent or mortgage payment that's due eight months from now-will you be able to cover it, based on your current calculations?
-What about your car-can you confidently make those payments over the next year?

-If you had \$3,000 dollars in your checking account, what would you pay first?
+That mortgage payment or rent that is due 8 months from now, according to your calculations, will you have the money to pay for that?
+How about your car.
+Will you have the money to make your payments for the next year?
+If you had \$3,000 dollars in your checking account, what would you pay for first?
 Your bills?
 Or maybe you should keep that cash for necessities like food.
 How much is the COBRA health insurance this year?
 Can you afford it?
 Can your children go without healthcare until you get back on your feet?
 Do you qualify for any government assistance?
 Maybe you can get back to work.
 Is there someone that can help you do that?
 Is this assistance free?
 If not, how much does it cost?
 Do you have that much money?
 Is it worth it?